 Most of us in America are heading into week three or four of ‘shelter in place.’
 Everyone’s daily lives are completely disrupted.
 Many, if not most of us are working from home, kids are logging into digital classrooms, and trips to things as simple as the grocery store are a little daunting.
 So with these daily life shifts comes another significant change – how and what we are searching for products and services online, and this is something that dealerships should not disregard.

-Many dealerships are limiting if not altogether eliminating their pay-per-click budget; however, dealers could be missing the mark by canceling their PPC advertising.
-With the right messaging, your SEM strategy could continue to produce conversions and help keep building your website’s retargeting audience that can be marketed to once ‘shelter in place’ is finally lifted.
+Many dealerships are limiting if not altogether eliminating their pay-per-click budget; however, dealers could be missing the mark by canceling their PPC strategy.
+With the right messaging, your SEM advertising could continue to produce conversions and help keep building your website’s retargeting audience that can be marketed to once ‘shelter in place’ is finally lifted.

 “If there’s going to be an economic shock that roils the auto industry, it’s going to come from changes to consumer psychology and confidence and spending patterns.”

 Alex Calderone | Calderone Advisory Group March 2020

 All of our psychologies are shifting right now.
 How we approach products and interact with services is completely hands-off, and how consumers search for what they need online is seeing a significant transition and will continue to see a shift over the next coming months.

 How should a dealership respond?

 All of us are now spending more time online, doing our daily business, and looking for digital ways to order the products and services we need.
 To make sure that our clients were populating for new search terms, Dealer Authority’s Senior Search Strategist, Shannon Eshel hunkered down to create a strategy to ensure that dealers’ ads were still converting.
 I sat down with Shannon to talk through this process.

 Q: Shannon, we all know these are challenging times for car dealers.
 How is Dealer Authority ensuring that our clients have a pay-per-click strategy that is reaching customers that have real needs now?